 - Facebook and other social media pages

-Planning an event and developing an event strategy takes enough time, staff, and resources already.
-When you know your nonprofit’s website is doing a lot of the work for you, you’ll be in a good place to increase your registration rates.
+Planning an event takes enough time, staff, and resources already.
+When you know your nonprofit’s website is doing a lot of the promotional work for you, you’ll be in a good place to increase your registration rates.

 Author: Ira Horowitz